-MOIL shares climb, snap 3 session fall; here's the trigger - BusinessToday
+MOIL shares jump 20%, snap 3 session fall; here's the trigger - BusinessToday

-Shares of MOIL Ltd rose sharply in Tuesday's trade, snapping a three-session losing streak.
-The stock jumped 8.23 per cent to hit a day's high of Rs 268.65.
-The uptick came after the company shared its future growth outlook.
+Shares of MOIL Ltd rebounded sharply in Tuesday's trade, snapping a three-session losing streak.
+The stock, which had slipped to a one-year low of Rs 242.65 in intraday trade, surged 20 per cent to hit a day's high of Rs 297.80.
+The rally followed the company's announcement of its future growth outlook.

 MOIL said it aims to produce 3.5 million tonnes (MT) of manganese ore (MnO) by 2030, which could help increase its market share from 20 per cent to 32 per cent over the same period.